Sign In

 What is WSMA?

 WSMA stands for the Washington Student Math Association.
 We are a non-profit group led primarily by high school students in the greater Seattle area.
-Our primary purpose is to inspire greater interest and curiosity for mathematics among K-12 students by supporting local area math clubs.
+Our primary purpose is to inspire greater interest and curiosity for mathematics among K–12 students by providing educational services and supporting local area math clubs.

 For more details, please visit our About Us page.